The Very Best Things To Do In Playa del Carmen

 Playa del Carmen is home to a huge range of accommodations.
 From party hostels to trendy Airbnbs and relaxing resorts, there’s something for every type of traveler.

-That’s not to say that you can’t find suitable safe, and affordable places to stay outside of this area (you definitely can).
-I just think it’s a lot easier to remain centric because you will be able to walk anywhere you need or want to go.
+That’s not to say that you can’t find suitable, safe, and affordable places to stay outside of this area (you definitely can).
+I just think it’s a lot easier to remain central because you will be able to walk anywhere you need or want to go.

 When I first moved to Playa, I figured it would be okay to live further from the beach to save a bit of money on rent.
 I immediately regretted the decision.
 It was such a hassle trying to catch/coordinate public transportation or taxis.
 It’s soooo much nicer to be able to go wherever I want just by walking out the door!
 It only took me 2 weeks to realize my mistake and ditch the apartment in the suburbs and move downtown.